What Is an Employee Assistance Program & How and Why to Create One

 There are two exceptions:

-- If an employee is using EAP services because of a mandatory referral, the provider can inform the employer about whether the employee is attending required sessions, participating in required services, or fit to return to or continue working.
+- If an employee is using EAP services because of a mandatory referral, the provider can inform the employer about whether the employee is attending required sessions, participating in required services, or is fit to return to or continue working.

 HIPAA establishes privacy rules and standards to protect the privacy of medical records and personal health information.
 It applies to health plans and providers.
 So, if you have an in-house medical professional, even if your company pays for 100% of their service, they are not allowed to disclose any patient information to you, absent a waiver and consent.